jayckaiser/adastra-analysis/README.md

 ```

 These are defined in `adastra_analytics.relplots` in the configs file.

+Relplot arguments are entirely customizable based on standard Seaborn relplot kwargs.
+See [here](https://seaborn.pydata.org/generated/seaborn.relplot.html) for the Relplot source code (to get a feel for the kwargs).

 ```
 relplots:

-  output_directory: where should the JSONL files be saved?
-  dataset_alias: how is the main Adastra dataset aliased in the queries? where (optional): apply an optional SQL where filter to the dataset before any queries are run
-  relplot_args:
+  output_directory      [REQUIRED] base output directory to save relplots dataset_alias         [REQUIRED] Adastra dataset alias used in SQL queries where                 [OPTIONAL] where-clause to apply before every query
-    * these are universal kwargs to provide to all relplots
+  relplot_args:         [OPTIONAL] `seaborn.relplot` kwargs applied to all relplots

   relplots:

-    [relplot1]:
-      file: name of the output file to save the query result to
-      relplot_args:
-        * these are kwargs to provide to the relplot; they overwrite the universal kwargs defined above
+    [relplot1]:         [REQUIRED] key to query, accessible via `--relplots relplot1` file              [REQUIRED] output subpath under {output_directory}
-      sql: the SQL statement to run
+      sql               [REQUIRED] SQL query to run
+      where             [OPTIONAL] where-clause to apply before the query axhline           [OPTIONAL] apply a horizontal line to the relplot; defaults to None remove_outliers   [OPTIONAL] apply smoothing to the output by filtering within three-sigmas; defaults to False
+      relplot_args:     [OPTIONAL] `seaborn.relplot` kwargs applied to this specific relplot

     [relplot2]:
       ...